In my quest to regain beautiful skin, I discovered that Dead Sea Salt and Epsom baths can improve the following conditions:

 Studies show that Dead Sea Salt baths have shown positive results in symptom relief and lengthening remission of eczema and psoriasis sufferers.

 I chose not to rinse off afterwards as I felt that the salt was still working even after my bath.
 I would also add ground oatmeal and olive oil to the bath so that I was well moisturised.
 I found the baths to be very relaxing and I always had a good sleep afterwards.
+I would clean hairy parts daily with a kind soap like Turkish Olive oil soap or Black soap.
+And rinse off of course!

 You will notice that having a 3-4 baths for 3-4 weeks will diminish the itch, scaling and joint complaints if you have any.
 Any sleeping difficulties are also resolved.
 The spread of inflammation will decrease as well as the redness.
 However, as I was on medication for something else, my face took 4 months to heal from chronic scaling and sunburn in 2014.